Sanskarsghyar/Automated-Pose-Detection/README.md

     python app.py

-Click this URL http://127.0.0.1:8080/ to open the app
+Click this URL http://127.0.0.1:5000/ to open the app

-Upload the image and click on submit to predict the yoga pose
+Upload the image and click on predict to predict the yoga pose

 ## Model Training